‘Smart’ meters have security holes

 SANS invited Wright to present his research at a recent conference it was sponsoring on the security of utilities and other critical infrastructure.

-Industry representatives say utilities are doing rigorous security testing that will make new power grids more secure than the patchwork system we have now, which is already under hacking attacks from adversaries believed to be working overseas.
+Industry representatives say utilities are doing rigorous security testing to lock up the grid and make new power grids more secure than the patchwork system we have now, which is already under hacking attacks from adversaries believed to be working overseas.

 We know that automation will bring new vulnerabilities, and our task — which we tackle on a daily basis — is making sure the system is secure, said Ed Legge, spokesman for Edison Electric Institute, a trade organization for shareholderowned electric companies.

-But many security researchers say the technology is being deployed without enough security probing.
+But many security researchers say the technology is being deployed without enough security probing, and researchers urge caution as utilities scale up testing.

 Wright said his firm found egregious errors, such as flaws in the meters and the technologies that utilities use to manage data from meters.
 Even though these protocols were designed recently, they exhibit security failures weve known about for the past 10 years, Wright said.